starkdg/reventis/README.md

 ./gendata key <int>
 ```

-The testquery program will check for clusters in the data set.
+The `testreventis` program will test the basic functions of the module.
+It will run with
+ctest, but make sure you have a redis-server running before you invoke it.